 MEXICAN FIESTA PARTY GAMES

-Olé it's fiesta party time and that means it's time for some Mexican fiesta party games and activities!
+It's fiesta time and that means it's time for some Mexican games and activities!

-Add this game to your list of fiesta party games for the younger kids and it will ensure that they use up a lot of energy.
+Add this game to your list of fiesta party games for the younger kids and they will definitely use up a lot of energy!

-Explain that a Mexican jumping bean has a type of caterpillar pupa inside and that when it gets warm, the caterpillar starts to twitch and fidget which makes the beans jump.
+Explain that a Mexican jumping bean has a type of caterpillar pupa inside.
+When it gets warm the caterpillar starts to twitch and fidget, which makes the beans jump.

-Put on some Mexican music and get the kids to jump about like the beans but when the music stops, everyone has to stand very still.
+Put on some Mexican music and get the kids to jump around like the beans, but when the music stops, everyone has to stand very still.